When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-The new Kugoo Kirin Mini 2 is an electric scooter designed for kids, but with the same robust alloy construction of the adult version.
+The new Kugoo Kirin Mini 2 is an electric scooter designed for kids but with the same robust alloy construction as the adult version.
 E-scooters are a great gift idea for children, but there are a lot of cheap plastic ones on the market that don’t stand up well to the kind of use they’re subjected to.
-In this review I will have a closer look at the specification and let you know what my daughters thought of this electric scooter.
+In this review, I will have a closer look at the specification and let you know what my daughters thought of this electric scooter.

-The latest offering from e-scooter and e-bike manufacturer Kugoo, is the Kirin Mini 2 – the Mini 2 is like a scaled-down version of their popular S1 adult electric scooter.
-In this review I will look at the general build quality and technical specification.
+The latest offering from e-scooter and e-bike manufacturer Kugoo is the Kirin Mini 2 – the Mini 2 is like a scaled-down version of their popular S1 adult electric scooter.
+In this review, I will look at the general build quality and technical specifications.

 There’s no doubt that most kids love electric scooters, but to enjoy them fully, they will need access to private land (in the UK) as the laws governing e-scooter use are very restrictive at present.
 Please read the legal information below for more details.